-A Plains Zebra has rather broad stripes, especially towards its rump, with colour ranging from black to dark brown.
-There may be a brown ‘shadow stripe’ between a black and white stripe.
+The Plains Zebra has rather broad stripes, especially towards its rump, with colour ranging from black to dark brown.
+There is also often a brown ‘shadow stripe’ between the black and white stripe.

-Other zebra species differ: Grevy’s Zebra has narrow, closely spaced stripes over most of the body right to the hooves, and Mountain Zebras have faint stripes between darker stripes.
+There are two other zebra species: the Grevy’s Zebra, which have narrow, closely spaced pinstripes over most of the body right to the hooves, and the Mountain Zebra, which have faint stripes between darker stripes.

 Plains Zebras are social animals.
 They form family groups consisting of a dominant stallion, several mares and foals.
 Unattached males form separate bachelor groups.
 Due to the prevalence of predators for zebras, they are restless, highly vigilant and very vocal.

 While Plains Zebra are common in Africa, like many species they are vulnerable to loss of habitat and hunting.